AI Core

 - Global default deployment

-A provider connection stores credentials and endpoint information for a specific AI provider (API key, endpoint URL, provider name).
+An AI connection stores credentials and endpoint information for a specific AI client (API key, endpoint URL, and ClientName).

 Services Registered by AddCoreAIServices()